kaltumanoor/phase2-week1-code-challenge/README.md

 ## deployment

-used vercel server to deploy from github. use the following link to view the site
+This is the deployment link :

+         phase2-week1-code-challenge-4o47.vercel.app